pypa/packaging.python.org/README.rst

 After the process has completed you can find the HTML output in the ``./build/html`` directory.
-You can open the ``index.html`` file to view the guide in web broswer, but it's recommended to serve the guide using an HTTP server.
+You can open the ``index.html`` file to view the guide in web browser, but it's recommended to serve the guide using an HTTP server.

 Serving the guide using a local HTTP server